-I agree that everyone does not have a photographic memory, but visualizing the scene when you are rehearsing at home, will surely make memorizing faster.
-In addition to this, you can use inanimate objects to represent other characters.
+Everyone does not have a photographic memory, but visualizing the scene when you are rehearsing, will surely make memorizing faster.
+You can use inanimate objects to represent other characters.
 You can also use pictures as a prompt when you practice, then eventually you will remember all your lines by just imagining the pictures in the appropriate sequence.

 Who's Line is it?